Local Monodromy of 1-Dimensional p-Divisible Groups: Introduction

 In the case that $K$ has characteristic $0$, Serre conjectured a strong connection between the Lie and ramification filtrations \cite{Ser67}.
 This conjecture was proved by Wyman in the $\Z_p$ case \cite{Wym69}, and by Sen in the general case \cite{Sen72}.

-In the case that $K$ has characteristic $p>0$, the ramification filtration can exhibit very general behavior which prohibits any meaningful relation with the Lie filtration in general \cite[Remark 3]{GK88}.
+In the case that $K$ has characteristic $p>0$, the ramification filtration can exhibit very general behavior which prohibits any meaningful relation with the Lie filtration in general (see \cite[Remark 3]{GK88}).
 However, if one restricts to situations `coming from geometry' then some relations between the Lie and ramification filtrations in characteristic $p$ have been discovered.
 This was first explored by Gross for local monodromy groups of one-dimensional $p$-divisible groups \cite{Gro79}, and more recently by Kramer-Miller for monodromy groups of unit root $F$-isocrystals \cite{K-M18}.
 In this article we further explore the case of local monodromy groups of $p$-divisible groups, following in the footsteps of \cite{Gro79} and \cite{Cha00}.

-Let $G$ be a $p$-divisible group over $R$ whose generic fiber has height $g$ and whose special fiber has height $s$.
-Set $d=s-g$, the difference between the height of the special fiber and the height of the generic fiber.
-The action of the absolute Galois group $\mfG_K:=\Gal(K^{sep}/K)$ on the (generalized) Tate module associated to the generic fiber of $G$ determines a Galois representation
+Let $G$ be a connected $1$-dimensional $p$-divisible group over $R$.
+It is known that the generic Newton polygon of $G$ has at most two slopes, $0$ and $1/g$, where $g\in \Z_{\geq 1}$ is a positive integer.
+The slope $0$ occurs with some multiplicity $d\in \Z_{\geq 0}$, and the slope $1/g$ occurs with multiplicity $1$.
+Then the height of $G$ is $s=g+d$.
+The action of the absolute Galois group $\mathfrak{G}_K:=\Gal(K^{\sep}/K)$ on the (generalized) Tate module associated to the generic fiber of $G$ determines a Galois representation

 where $D_\lambda$ is the $\Q_p$-division algebra with invariant $\lambda$.
 This representation will be described in more detail in Section \ref{sec:p-divisible groups}.
 The image of $\rho$, which we shall refer to as the \emph{local monodromy group of $G$}, is a closed subgroup of $\prod \GL_{d_\lambda}(D_\lambda)$ and thus inherits the structure of a $p$-adic Lie group.